vesparny/angular-fancy-modal/README.md

 app.controller('MyCtrl', function ($scope, $fancyModal) {
 	$scope.open = function () {
-		$fancyModal.open({ templateUrl: 'popupTmpl.html' });
+		$fancyModal({ templateUrl: 'popupTmpl.html' });
 	};
 });
 ```

 ## API

-$fancyModal service provides easy to use and minimalistic API, but in the same time it's powerful enough.
+`$fancyModal` service provides easy to use and minimalistic API, but in the same time it's powerful enough.
 Here is the list of accessible methods that you can use:

 ===